 The Task Snapshot aims at bettering your overview thumbnails and represents your views while returning to an app.
 It is a combination of Saved Surfaces and Recent Thumbnails.
 Also, it does not consume much memory.

-The snapshot directly finds its place into the graphics buffer.
-You can retain it anytime within when the app remains in memory.
+The snapshot directly finds its place in the graphics buffer.
+You can retain it anytime when the app remains in memory.
 You will get to see the snapshot while having a glimpse over the app in the multitasking interface.

-Before the introduction of this feature, the overview thumbnail would not have a better quality of the display.
-It would have been compressed by 64% for saving memory.
+Before the introduction of this feature, the overview thumbnail would not have a better quality display.
+It would have been compressed by 64% to save memory.
 This naturally hampers the quality parameters.

-Now, the transition from a thumbnail to the full app is going to be smoother than before.
+Now, the transition from a thumbnail to a full app is going to be smoother than before.
 Also, the thumbnail matches the graphics buffer.
-With one tap, you will get to that point of the app – exactly what the screenshot displays in the thumbnail.
+You will get to that point of the app with one tap – exactly what the screenshot displays in the thumbnail.

-There is no requirement of enabling the Task Snapshots.
+There is no requirement to enable the Task Snapshots.
 The feature is available by default in Android Oreo.